RedisLabs/redislabs-docs/content/rc/databases/import-data.md

     - Password - Enter the password, if required by the Redis database.
 1. Click **Import**.

-## Import a dataset from an RDB File
+## Import an RDB File

 You can import any standard RDB to your Redis Cloud instance.
 Both uncompressed and compressed (with a .gz suffix) RDB files are valid.

-### RDB file from an FTP or HTTP server
+### Via FTP or HTTP

 To import an RDB file that is stored in an FTP or HTTP server:

-1. In the Redis Cloud management console, select the database that you want to import into.
+1. In the Redis Cloud admin console, select the target database.
 1. Click ![Import](/images/rc/icon_import.png#no-click "Import").
 1. Enter the details for the RDB file:
     - Source Type - Select **FTP** or **HTTP**.